-I'd say that this attitude is also in China.
-Where you may be considered uncool by the middle and upper class if you're riding a pedal bike.
+I didn't ride a bike when I lived here, but I'd say that that attitude of status is also somewhat in China.
+You may be considered uncool by the middle and upper class if you're riding a pedal bike.

 Bicycles in Korea

 In Korea I didn't have a pedal bike.
 I got around mostly by subway or bus when I lived in Busan.
 However, I did live in Changwon which is a nice little city about an hour west of Busan.
 It's considered a "green" city.

 You pay a small fee every month or so to use the bikes.
 You get a card and then you go to the station and get a bike and then you can ride it to the next station where you leave it.
-I thought this was very cool.

 If you ride a bike in China, Korea or Taiwan you may find that your rights have been minimized.
 I mentioned before about the buses in Taiwan being the whales and so on.
 So if you were to add pedal bikes to that list they would be more like minnows.

 I had a couple minor traffic accidents on a bike in Korea and in Taiwan.
 These could have been caused by cultural interpretations of who has the right of way.
 Anyways if you're going to ride a bike then I'd be cautious because the same rules don't apply.

 I'd say that in China, Korea and Taiwan that pedestrians or cyclists do not have the right of way.